-If a requestor's disability and/or need for accommodation are not obvious or already known, the South Central region (specifically the EO) is entitled to ask for and receive medical information showing that the requestor has a covered disability that requires accommodation
+If a requestor's disability and/or need for accommodation are not obvious or already known, the South Central region (specifically the EO) is entitled to ask for and receive medical information showing that the requestor has a covered disability that requires accommodation.
 A disability is obvious or already known when it is clearly visible or the individual previously provided medical information showing that the condition met the Rehabilitation Act definition.
-It is the responsibility of the program applicant/participant to provide appropriate medical information requested by the region where the disability and/or need for accommodation are not obvious or already known.
+It is the responsibility of the program applicant/participant to provide appropriate medical information are not obvious or already known.